 of recommendations about how to manage these materials.

-The City’s Health Service provides an asbestos sampling service where an Environmental Health Officer will accept asbestos samples for delivery to the lab for analysis once per month.
+The City’s Health Service provides an asbestos sampling service where an Environmental Health Officer will accept asbestos samples for delivery to the lab for analysis.
 This service aims to provide you a significant saving on the

 cost of analysis.
 If you are interested in using this service please contact City Environmental Health Services on (08) 9257 9999.

 Ensure you remove the asbestos with the following procedure:

 Bring your sample to the City doubled bagged in a sealed sample bag, along with the completed submission form and finalise the payment (current fees stated in submission form).

 Please be aware that receiving the results of your sample analysis may take several weeks.